Freedom in the World

 The islands’ security forces are composed of the police and the small Antigua and Barbuda Defence Forces.
 The police generally respect human rights; basic police reporting statistics, however, are confidential.
 The country’s prison is in primitive condition, and the abuse of inmates has been reported, though visits by independent human rights groups are permitted.

 The government has responded to higher levels of crime with increased patrols, the reintroduction of roadblocks, and stiffer fines for firearms violations.
-The authorities attribute the crime to a new trend of gun possession among island youth and an influx of criminal deportees, with links to the drug trade, from the United States and Europe.
-In 2007, Antigua and Barbuda asked the United States to halt the flow of criminal deportees to the islands, but it received little assistance.
+The authorities attribute the crime to a new trend of gun possession among youth and an influx of criminal deportees, with links to the drug trade, from the United States and Europe.
+In July 2008, a British couple on their honeymoon were killed in a double homicide that occurred during a bungled robbery.
+The Antiguan government responded by hiring four retired commissioners from the Royal Canadian Mounted Police in an effort to strengthen the police force.
+In October, the police force was shaken when one of its recruits was accused of rape, and the officer was suspended from the force pending the outcome of judicial proceedings scheduled in early 2009.

-In March 2005, the government introduced the Equal Opportunity Act, which bars discrimination on the basis of race, gender, class, political affinity, or place of origin.
+The 2005 Equal Opportunity Act bars discrimination on the basis of race, gender, class, political affinity, or place of origin.
 Social discrimination and violence against women remain problems, however.
 The governmental Directorate of Women’s Affairs has sought to increase awareness of women’s legal rights.
-In 2007, Antigua and Barbuda swore in its first female governor general, Louisse Lake-Tack, and the country revamped its youth policy to address the concerns of pregnant girls, teen mothers, and other vulnerable groups.
+In 2008, Antigua and Barbuda initiated a program to subsidize early childhood education that would help address gender inequities.